ebiwd/EBI-Framework/README.md

 - A versioning system for the framework to help track changes, features, and usage
 - A more collaborative code base (such as hosting on GitHub) to offer a better path for code collaboration and integration

-View the /html/demo/index.html for more information and living style guide.
+View /html/demo/index.html for more information and living style guide.

+## Roadmap
+v1.5: Add animation guidance and tooling